PanyPy/coding-dojo-mern/02 - Web Fundamentals/03 - JS/class_005/README.md

 - # I like it!
-Fix indetantion, check `01 - assignment`
+Fix indetantion, prototype `01 - assignment`.